About Meet The Role Models

 Meet The Role Models is a technology community series which highlights the stories of The Ada Lovelace Initiative role models; the female technology professionals who are committed to promoting technology careers to pupils nationwide.
 In this series, we feature interviews with a diverse range of technology professionals, with a variety of roles from over 75 companies in Ireland.

-The success of the Ada Lovelace Initiative depends on the participation of role models & since September 2015, The Ada Lovelace Initiative role models have reached almost 3000 pupils nationwide.
+The success of the Ada Lovelace Initiative depends on the participation of role models & since September 2015, The Ada Lovelace Initiative role models have reached over 2000 pupils nationwide.
 In Meet The Role Models, we offer you the opportunity to get to know the role models who make these visits possible.

-Today’s interview is the 12th instalment of Meet The Role Models and we would like to introduce you now to Sarah Loughran who is a Solutions Analyst at Citi – the global bank.
+Today’s interview is the eleventh instalment of Meet The Role Models and we would like to introduce you now to Louise Bernstein who is a Senior Product Manager at Altify (Formerly known as The Tas Group)

-Hi Sarah – how would you describe your current role?
+Hi Louise!
+How would you describe your current role as a Senior Product Manager?

 What attracted you to this type of work in the beginning of your career?